rust-lang/book/second-edition/src/ch13-02-iterators.md

 behavior while reusing the iteration behavior that the `Iterator` trait provides.

-### Using Closures that Capture their Environment with Iterators
+### Using Closures that Capture Their Environment

-Now that we’ve introduced iterators, we can demonstrate a common use of closures that capture their environment by using the `filter` iterator adapter.
+Now that we’ve introduced iterators, we can demonstrate a common use of closures that capture their environment by using the `filter` iterator adaptor.
 The `filter` method on an iterator takes a closure that takes each item from the iterator and returns a Boolean.
 If the closure returns `true`, the value will be included in the iterator produced by `filter`.
 If the closure returns `false`, the value won’t be included in the resulting iterator.

-In Listing 13-19 we use `filter` with a closure that captures the `shoe_size` variable from its environment, in order to iterate over a collection of `Shoe` struct instances.
+In Listing 13-19 we use `filter` with a closure that captures the `shoe_size` variable from its environment to iterate over a collection of `Shoe` struct instances.
 It will return only shoes that are the specified size:

 <span class="filename">Filename: src/lib.rs</span>